-INTS 348 Gender and Sexuality in Cross-Cultural Perspective 3 units
+INTS 348 Gender and Sexuality in Cross-CulturaPerspective 3 units

 This course uses ethnographic case studies to understand how sex, gender, and sexuality are socially constructed in different societies around the world and how these social constructions generate different identities, social categories, and relations of power.
-The course uses analytical tools of Anthropology to understand the cultural logic behind practices and beliefs that are informed by culturally specific sex/gender/sexuality systems; how those cultural logics and practices are related to relations of power between individuals; how they become embedded in institutions of the state that affect the way rights are distributed and often violated; and what happens when they come into contact through various types of transnational movements of people and ideas.
+The course uses analytical tools of Anthropology to understand the cultural logic behind practices and beliefs that are informed by culturally specific sex/gender/sexuality systems; how those cultural logics and practices are related to relations of logics and practices are related to relations of power between individuals; how they become embedded in institutions of the state that affect the way rights are distributed and often violated; and what happens when they come into contact through various types of transnational movements of people and ideas.
 The course will also expose students to debates about how we use these understandings of the cultural logics of gendered practices and ideologies in order to address specific examples of gender/sexuality discrimination, gender violence, and international human rights discourse and policies.
 Prerequisite: ANTH 100 or SOC 100.
 Same as: ANTH 348.

-INTS 365 State-Society Relations in Comparative Context 3 units power located, who rules, and who is excluded?
+INTS 365 State-Society Relations in Comparative Context 3 units

+What is the state?
+How is the state organized?
+From where does it gain the right to rule?
+How do different countries select leaders, where is power located, who rules, and who is excluded?
 INTS 365, State-Society Relations in Comparative Context, provides students with a conceptual understanding of the state and its composition in diverse global contexts.
 Special attention will be paid to various electoral systems and decentralization.
 Students will also learn how the state interacts with societal forces, namely in terms of co-optation or repression, as well as how society can at times resist the state.
 Same as: POLISCI 365.